magorium/fpc-triforce/Tutors/MUI_Tutorial_Krashan/README.md

 Where possible, Polish comments and names have been translated into English.

-Note that these MUI tutorial examples are copyrighted :copyright: by their respective owners.
+Note that the MUI tutorial and the examples are copyrighted :copyright: by their respective owners.

  Original tutorial pages